gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial1/bulk-solution.rst

     :height: 250
     :align: right

-The objective of this tutorial is to use the open-source code GROMACS to perform a simple molecular dynamics simulation.
-The system is a bulk solution of water mixed with sodium (Na\ :sup:`+`) and sulfate
-(SO\ :sub:`4`\ :sup:`2-`) ions.
+The objective of this tutorial is to use the open-source code GROMACS :cite:`van2005gromacs` to perform a molecular dynamics simulation.
+The system consists of a bulk solution of water mixed with sodium (Na\ :sup:`+`) and sulfate (SO\ :sub:`4`\ :sup:`2-`) ions.

-This tutorial illustrates several major ingredients of molecular dynamics simulations, such as energy minimization, thermostating, NVT and NPT equilibration, and trajectory visualization.
+This tutorial demonstrates how to set up a simulation box, solvate it with water, and add ions.
+It also introduces key components of molecular dynamics simulations, including energy minimization, thermostating, and *NVT* and *NpT* equilibrations.
+The resulting trajectory is analyzed using GROMACS utilities to extract properties such as the radial distribution function (RDF) and mean squared displacement (MSD).
+Trajectories are visualized using VMD :cite:`humphrey1996vmd`.

 .. include:: ../../non-tutorials/needhelp.rst
 .. include:: ../../non-tutorials/GROMACS2024.2.rst